igeorge9/API-Automation-using-Playwright/README.md

 Deserialization - > JSON is converted back to POJO class objects Playwright supports thus and we can do this in PW.
-￼
-7. Add Lombok Plugin in IntelliJ to get the builder() methods.
-8. PUT Call - Used to update user details - PUT is idempotent ie.
-9. When we call PUT how many number of times , if there is an existing user, it will update the user.
-If there is no existing user with that parameters only , it will create a new user.
-10. POST Call - create new user - not idempotent
-11. What all authorisation required for POST call , same is needed for PUT as well.
-12. In PUT Call , let’s say we want to update only 1 parameter like email id or name , still we should pass the entire JSON body like POST call.
-13. Body of POST and PUT remains same.

-Used GIT Commands

-1. git branch
-2. git status
-3. git remote add origin https://github.com/igeorge9/API-Automation-using-Playwright.git
-4. git commit -m "Adding GET Call and POST call changes"
-5. git push -u origin main